yeasy/learning_pickleball/01_background_en.md

 Pickleball, as an emerging sport born in the 1960s, has swept North America and attracted more and more interests among people worldwide.

 Pickleball combines the skills of tennis, badminton, table tennis and other sports.
-It is fun to play, easy to learn, and moderate in intensity, and it is not easy to be injured.
+It is fun to play, easy to learn, and moderate in intensity, and players are unlikely to get injured.
 It can be described as suitable for all ages.
 Anyone in their 70s or 80s, or children in their teens, can participate.

 ## Origin and Development

-In the summer of 1965, the pickleball was invented by Congressman Joel Pritchard (1925 \~ 1997) and his friends Bill Bell (1923 \~ 2006) and Barney McCallum (1926 \~ 2019) while vacationing on Bainbridge Island in Seattle, USA.
+In the summer of 1965, pickleball was invented by Congressman Joel Pritchard (1925 \~ 1997) and his friends Bill Bell (1923 \~ 2006) and Barney McCallum (1926 \~ 2019) while vacationing on Bainbridge Island in Seattle, USA.

 ![The Born of Pickleball](_images/pickleball-born.png)